as31212/Dynamic-Todo-List-repo/README.md

 *text box for entry title and description
 *completion check box

-Inlcuded in the overall website is a reset button which removes all entries and an add entry button which creates a new entry.
+Included in the overall website is a reset button which removes all entries and an add entry button which creates a new entry.